ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 controller into it.
 The ``InstallDefaultController()`` function will create the learning application object instance and will install it in the ``controllerNode``.
-Then, the ``InstallSwitch()`` function will install the OpenFlow device into ``switchNode``, configure the CSMA devices from ``switchDevices`` container as OpenFlow ports, and configure the connection between the switch and the controller.
+Then, the ``InstallSwitch()`` function will install the OpenFlow device into ``switchNode`` and configure the CSMA devices from ``switchDevices`` container as OpenFlow ports.
+Finally, the ``CreateOpenFlowChannels()`` function will configure the connection between the switch and the controller.
 Note that the ``OFSwitch13LearningController`` doesn't provide the ``ExpirationTime`` attribute.
 Don't forget to include the ``Simulator::Stop()`` command to schedule the time delay until the Simulator should stop, otherwise the simulation will never end.

 For users who have implemented new controllers in the |ns3| OpenFlow module, extending the ``ns3::ofi::Controller`` class, are encouraged to explore the